 When all the ribs have been formed, spar notches are cut in the master rib.
 You could use a ruler and mark a quarter inch square notch, but there is a much smarter way to do this.
 First the spar locations are marked.
 I always mark the rear edge of the spar with a ballpoint pen.

 The spar notch is traced around a piece of the material to be used for spars.
 In this case it’s a piece of 3/16 square bass wood.
 The location is marked with a knife on all three sides of the spar.

 You can see the spar location in the following photo.

 The notch is cut out with a hobby knife, preferably one sharper than the one I’m using.

 The notch is hardened with thin CA glue, and then each rib in turn is held against it while the notches are marked.
 Don’t cut through the target rib at this time.
 Just mark the notch with your knife, and try not to enlarge the notch in the master rib.

 After you have marked the spar notches on all of the ribs, then go back and cut them all out.
 You really want a sharp blade for this.
 It will make your life easier.
 Here’s what it looks like when you use a not-so-sharp blade.

 If I were just building this plane without doing a tutorial I would do it all in the correct order, but the process of taking photos sometimes makes me forget what I’m supposed to be doing.
 Normally I would make all four spar notches in the master rib, then hold each target rib tightly against it in turn while marking all spar locations.
 Then after all ribs have been marked I would then cut the notches out of each rib, until the entire stack is finished.

 There you have it.
 That’s how I make a stack of ribs for a plane.
 It seems kind of labor intensive, and it seems like a band saw or sander would be easier.
 Maybe it would be, but with some practice it becomes easy and quick.
-I can make a set of 20 ribs in a little over half an hour.
+I can make a set of 20 ribs in about half an hour.